rhayes777/PyAutoFit/paper/paper.md

 management of modeling than other PPLs.
 This includes composing high-dimensionality models from individual model components, customizing the fitting procedure and performing data augmentation before a model-fit.
-Advanced features include database tools for analysing large suites of modeling results and exploiting domain-specific knowledge of a problem via transdimensional model-fitting pipelines.
+Advanced features include database tools for analysing large suites of modeling results and exploiting domain-specific knowledge of a problem via non-linear search chaining.
 Accompanying `PyAutoFit` is the [autofit workspace](https://github.com/Jammy2211/autofit_workspace), which includes example scripts and the `HowToFit` lecture series which introduces non-experts to model-fitting and provides a guide on how to write a software project using `PyAutoFit`.
 To get started readers should go to